This post may contain affiliate links. See our affiliate disclosure for more.

-As more and more people get online on a daily basis, the way people are advertised to shifts along with the move.
-In 2005, people logged around 10 hours online per week week.
+As more and more people get online on a daily basis, the way people have advertised shifts along with the move.
+In 2005, people logged around 10 hours online per week.

 The more time spent online, the more things there are to do from reading the news, scanning social media and shopping.
 In 2016, 1.6 billion shopped online for goods and services, but that number is expected to reach 2.14 by 2021 according to forecasted trends.
 As a response, the marketing world has altered its course and begun to focus where the consumers are: online.

-Today, brands slip in on your social media feeds, marketing is directed at you, through your device, often based off of your history or likes.
+Today, brands slip in on your social media feeds, marketing is directed at you, through your device, often based on your history or likes.
 It’s an elegant system if you’re a company, and it’s perfectly personalised if you’re a consumer.

 All of this is of course very good news if you’re already in a digital marketing job or considering entering the digital marketing jobs market – it’s a market that is only going to continue to grow.

 Even if you’re involved in digital marketing you might not realise quite how broad the industry has become.
 So, we’ll take a quick look through what digital marketing is today and how influential it is on consumers.

 Digital marketing is simply any sort of marketing on electronic devices.
 Since most people are spending time online, it’s marketing catered to each individual.

 This aspect of marketing includes more than marketing on Facebook or personal websites, digital marketing has been around for over 100 years, beginning when Guglielmo Marconi invented the radio.

 He sold show tickets to a Met opera after broadcasting it through the radio, but the technical definition of what he did wouldn’t exist until the 1990s.
 In the 1970s, Ray Tomlin sent an email, and that technology would forever alter marketing and the consumer.
 Officially, digital marketing began in 1990 when FTP sites created the Archie Search Engine as an index.